 They partnered with the liquor experts from Barrel Guys to develop this exceptional flavor profile that honestly just smells amazing.
 These are Fair Trade beans sourced from Peru that have a full body flavor with hints of vanilla, oak, and caramel.
 What’s so special about this coffee is the beans are aged in rare barrels from Kentucky rickhouses where they were once used to age whiskey.
 The 12-ounce package is styled to look like a whiskey barrel, which is a nice touch.

 Coffee Beans for Espresso – Buying Guide

 Coffee beans are the foundation of every great cup of coffee.
 It would be like serving fizzy water instead of champagne at your wedding or lemonade instead of vodka at an adult party.
 No matter how great the cups glasses may be, it won’t make your drinks taste any better if you’re not using quality ingredients.
-Meghan Coffee has some great insights on some amazing espresso coffees.
 The same concept applies to coffee beans.

 The best coffee beans for espresso should be:

 Coffee is like any product, and it’s at its best within a few days of roasting.
 After that, the flavor begins to fade, so you’ll want to buy your beans no more than two weeks before you plan on grinding them.
 If you don’t have a grinder at home, order pre-ground stuff if necessary so they don’t go stale before you can use them up.